Hi, I'm Maurício Aniche, a Software Engineering Researcher at TU Delft.

 About me.
 I am currently a postdoc researcher at the Software Engineering Research Group (SERG) that is led by Prof. Dr. Arie van Deursen, at Delft University of Technology.
 I play several roles in the group, such as conduct my own research, support PhDs and MSc students in their research, and help to teach the software engineering courses that we provide at the university.

 Research.
-My primary research interest is empirical software engineering, and more specifically in software testing, software architecture, and software maintenance.
-I definitely acknowledge the myriad of amazing contributions practitioners have provided to the Software Engineering world.
+My primary research interest is web engineering, and more specifically in empirical software engineering, software testing, software architecture, and software maintenance.
+I definitely acknowledge the myriad of amazing contributions practitioners have provided to the Web Engineering world.
 However, in many occasions, they lack tools and knowledge to actually understand the effects of their own creations in the broader picture.
 We researchers have the skills to step in and help them improve their current practices.
 Thus, my preferred focus is to understand the challenges faced by developers in a certain activity by means of rigorous Empirical Software Engineering research; with a clear problem in hands, I build approaches, techniques, recommenders, tools, or even educational material that will help them to improve their jobs.

 Education.
 I got my PhD from University of São Paulo (2016), where I proposed context-aware code metrics and smells for MVC-based software systems.
 I got my MSc degree also at University of São Paulo (2012), where I studied the perceptions of software developers on Test-Driven Development.

 Book author.
 To support my training and consultancy activities, I have authored books (in portuguese) about TDD, automated software testing in practice, Object-Oriented design, and introduction to C Programming, which have sold more than 7k copies.
 The TDD book, in particular, has been used in many universities in Brazil.